-As we all know CDC recommends washing hands with soap and water, for 20 seconds, whenever possible because handwashing reduces the ALL types of germs on hands.
+As we all know, CDC recommends washing hands with soap and water for 20 seconds, whenever possible, because handwashing reduces ALL types of germs on hands.
 If soap and water are not available, using a hand sanitizer with at least 60% alcohol can help avoid spreading germs.
-However, it is important to know that hand sanitizers do not eliminate all types of germs, and soap and water are definitely more effective than hand sanitizers.
+However, it is important to know that hand sanitizers do not eliminate all types of germs, and soap and water are more effective than hand sanitizers.

 Also, not all hand sanitizers are made alike.
 Those with an alcohol concentration between 60–95% are more effective at killing germs than those with a lower alcohol concentration or non-alcohol-based hand sanitizers.
 Hand sanitizers without 60-95% alcohol may not work equally well for many types of germs and may only reduce the growth of germs rather than kill them.

 If you ask a dermatologist, they will always tell you to wash your hands when possible.
 Use alcohol-based hand sanitizers only when washing is not an option.

 Try to moisturize your hands regularly.
 Get creative and put a bottle of moisturizer next to every sink in the house and make it a habit to moisturize your hands right after washing them.